Blatter faces bigger challenge at divided FIFA

 The reputation of soccer’s world governing body had been dragged through the mud and had to be restored, said the Swiss.
 The trust of the football family had to be won back and words had to be turned into action.

-Even the metaphor was the same as he talked about guiding the FIFA ship out of troubled waters and into a placid harbour.
+Even the metaphor was the same as he talked about guiding the FIFA ship out of troubled waters and into a placid harbor.

 But this time Blatter’s challenge, as he enters a fifth term that which will take him to the ripe old age of 83, is considerably greater than four years ago.